open/close all folders

 Voiced by: F-L-R-NA playful high-bounce rubber ball who finds the fun in everything.
 She loves bouncing about and flying sky-high when kicked.

-- Hyper-Destructive Bouncing Ball: Not only that she's literally one, but her team also utilizes this to their advantage in "An Ice Beginning" by having Sock kick her towards multiple teams to knock some of their members off.
+- Hyper-Destructive Bouncing Ball: Not only that she literally is one, but her team also utilizes this to their advantage in "An Ice Beginning" by having Sock kick her towards multiple teams to knock some of their members off.

 - Cheerful Child: Always full of energy and glee.